 Selling for just around $30, the TrueFree+ are truly wireless earphones that offer excellent value for the money.
 They are suitable for office use, commuting, traveling, and sports, with their very compact design and excellent portability making them easy to carry for everyday use.
 Their overall build quality is good for the price while their charging case has a secure lid.

-The TrueFree+ are decent-sounding earphones that sound clear and detailed.
+The TrueFree+ are decent-sounding earphones for travel and commute that sound clear and detailed.
 Moreover, they are good at blocking out ambient noise, which is beneficial when listening to music in noisy environments.
 On the other hand, their battery life per charge is easily the worst among the truly wireless headphones in this product guide: they are limited to around three to four hours per charge.
 But with the additional charges in the case, their total battery life increases to around 35 hours, which is impressive.

 If you prefer wireless in-ear headphones in a neckband format, check out the U Flex.
 They are decently built neckband earphones that are good for both sports and casual everyday use.
 They have a flexible neckband with user-friendly controls for call and music management and include magnetic earpieces for better cable management.
 Although they are not as portable as truly wireless earphones, they are still very portable and can be simply worn around your neck when not in use.